trinath-panda/Clinical-Trial-SQL-Project-1/README.md

 In this project, we've curated a wealth of resources and learning paths that cater to various learning styles and skill levels.
 Our goal is to empower you with the knowledge and techniques required to effectively use SQL for data analysis.

 This is my first SQL project.
-I used a dummy clinical trial dataset.
+I used a  clinical trial dataset.
 Here I have started by learning: To design a database, Create a table, Add data to the table, Update the column name, Alter the data in the table, Define the questions that need to be answered, Clean the dataset, and Perform Exploratory Data analysis

 # Tutorial
 For a step-by-step tutorial, you can see my YouTube playlist: https://youtube.com/playlist?list=PLWcqrtRKXifUaCVQoUBp-ypMK2d5ZiJBk

-This project is for study purposes, and all the data shown and used is dummy.
+This project is for study purposes, and all the data shown and used is .
 You can also use this for practice and educational purposes.

 # Read Article
 This article shows the results and complete project outcome: